-- (i) in respect of legal persons, maximum administrative pecuniary sanctions of at least: - i.
-EUR 5 000 000 or up to 10% of the total annual turnover of the legal person according to the last available accounts approved by the management body for breaches of Article 4; - ii.
-EUR 15 000 000 or up to 10% of the total annual turnover of the legal person according to the last available accounts approved by the management body for breaches of Article 15.
+- (g) in respect of legal persons, maximum administrative pecuniary sanctions of at least: - (i) EUR 5 000 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on ...\, or up to 10 % of the total annual turnover of the legal person according to the last available accounts approved by the management body for infringements of Article 4; - (ii) EUR 15 000 000 or, in the Member States whose currency is not the euro, the corresponding value in the national currency on ...\, or up to 10 % of the total annual turnover of the legal person according to the last available accounts approved by the management body for infringements of Article 15.

-For the purpose of points (i) and (ii), where the legal person is a parent undertaking or a subsidiary of the parent undertaking which has to prepare consolidated financial accounts according to Directive 2013/34/EU13, the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting regime according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking.
+For the purpose of point (g)(i) and (ii), where the legal person is a parent undertaking or a subsidiary of the parent undertaking which has to prepare consolidated financial accounts in accordance with Directive 2013/34/EU, the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting regime according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking.

-Member States may provide that competent authorities may have powers in addition to those referred to in this paragraph and that they may provide for a wider scope of sanctions and higher levels of sanctions than those provided for in this paragraph.
+Member States may provide that competent authorities have powers in addition to those referred to in this paragraph.
+Member States may also provide for a wider scope of sanctions and higher levels of sanctions than those provided for in this paragraph.